binwang-neu/LockCoin/README.md

 If everything's working correctly, it'll say "listening on port 8082" or something like that and start downloading a lot of blocks.
 Afterwards, it'll just run.
 And then you can run the client.go,it will send a quest to the server and receive a response with a long signature at the end.

 ps: We use a parallel strategy to simulate multiple users and test the time required to mix coins in different numbers of users.
-If you don't want user the Multi-threaded mode，you can comment the code in the client.go, if you have any question, please send message to binge1638@163.com.
+If you don't want user the Multi-threaded mode，you can comment the code in the client.go.

+If you have any question, please send message to binge1638@163.com.
 Good luck.